SEASONAL TIPS

 Many varieties of Hebe flower throughout summer and autumn - some varieties of Hebe flower during the winter.

-Although mostly hardy, a cold English winter can kill some types of Hebe plants.
-Hebes especially need to be protected from string winds.
+Hebes especially need to be protected from strong winds.
 The variegated-leafed Hebes seem to be amongst those most affected by cold winds and wintery weather.

 Hebes are easy to propagate from cuttings.